Stewardship Land – what and where is it?

-If you hiked in Remarkables area in Otago or have visited Waitaha river on the West Coast, you might have thought you were moving through the National Parks, but you were actually visiting stewardship land.
+If you hiked in the Remarkables area in Otago or have visited Waitaha river on the West Coast, you might have thought you were moving through the National Parks, but you were actually visiting stewardship land.
 How come?

 National Park on the left, stewardship land on the right side of the river.
 East Matukituki valley.
 Photo: Sierra Alef-Defoe